sdeigm/uni-meter/doc/input/SmaEnergyMeter.md

-# Using SMA energy meter as input source
+# Using SMA energy meter as the input source

 To use a SMA energy meter or a Sunny Home Manager as an input source, set up the `/etc/uni-meter.conf` file as follows